asha23/wp-seed-timber/README.md

 /build
 -----

 This is the build folder for deployment.
 You will find the images and fonts folder in here.
-You shouldn't save anything else into this folder, as Gulp will compile everything for you

 /includes
 --------

 This is all the core theme php.
 Files in here are included from the site's root functions.php file.
-Generally speaking you shouldn't need to edit anything in here apart from custom-post-types.php and menus.php - There is a helper-functions.php file which you can add any handy snippets to.
+Generally speaking you shouldn't need to edit anything in here, but if you do, simply create a new file and update the functions.php

 /library
 -------

-This is where you can edit your ```styles.scss``` file and also ```scripts.js``` - This is also where all the Bower components are added.
+This is where you can edit your ```styles.scss``` file and also ```scripts.js```

 /views
 -----

-If you use WordPress Template parts correctly (or standard php includes if you'd prefer), you can separate site content into this views folder.
+This is where all the .twig files live

 /bower
 ------